Josh Hawley: Activity around storming of the U.S. Capitol and public reaction

 In March 2023, Tucker Carlson criticized footage of Hawley running as "deceptively edited", saying the committee did not show other senators fleeing.
+FactCheck.org concluded that Carlson's statement was misleading.

+In McCay Coppins's 2023 biography of Mitt Romney, Romney: A Reckoning, Romney called Hawley "the smartest person in the room", but said he "doesn't see a future of working with him on anything" due to Hawley's obstructions to certifying electoral votes in the 2020 presidential election.

 Committee assignments

 For the 117th United States Congress, Hawley was named to four Senate committees.
 They are: